Learn how to strip your laundry to remove soap and mineral buildup – especially important if you’ve been using homemade laundry soap!

 Alright, now that you’re up to speed, it’s time to roll up your sleeves and start stripping…your laundry, that is!
 Haha, I crack myself up. 🙂

-Sorry, back to business!
-Ok, so you want to start fresh with truly clean laundry, right?
+Ok, so you want to start over with truly clean laundry, right?
 Right!

 For help with stripping laundry, I’m looking to our cloth-diapering mom friends because they know a thing or two about laundry buildup.